-The standalone operational risk SCR at 31 December 2019 is €24.2m.
+The standalone operational risk SCR at 31 December 2020 is €23.1m.
 This is calculated using a set of risk categories as they are defined in the Basel II regulations.

-The graphic below illustrates the components of the SCR, in particular highlighting the key exposure of 'Execution Delivery and Process Management' (€18.4m) under which operational risks in relation to the hedging programme are captured.
-Further detail of the exposures can be seen in Table 14.
+The graphic below illustrates the components of the SCR, in particular highlighting the key exposure of 'Execution Delivery and Process Management' (€16.7m) under which operational risks in relation to the hedging programme are captured.